Record Union Review 2025: Pricing, Features & Everything You Need to Know

 Included (+$10) + Bring your own (Free)

-Check the Comparison Charts for the most updated and expansive information
+Check the Comparison Charts for the most updated and comprehensive information

 Final Assessment

-Record Union offers great customer service but you pay for it, per release annually, plus additional fees for Content ID, and UPCs make it an expensive option.
-Outside of Customer support, there isn't much else it provides that would make it a more appealing option than its competitors.
+Record Union offers great customer service, but you pay for it.
+You're charged per release annually, and that's rare these days.
+Record Union also charges additional fees for Content ID and UPCs, which make it an expensive option.
+Outside of Customer support, there isn't much else it provides that would make it a more appealing option than its competitors, but I could easily reverse that statement.
+Great customer support is more important than most of the other stuff you get with competing distributors.

 Rating